 Typical presenting problems include behavioral dysregulation, trauma, suicidality, self-injurious behaviors, depression, anxiety, poor school performance, disrupted attachment, and substance use.
-Approximately 48% of our identified patients are male; 52% female.
 Twenty-two percent are between 0 and 5 years of age, 27% between 6 and 11, 48% between 12 and 17, and 3% over 18 years of age.
 Congruent with our mission, CGC is committed to providing the highest quality mental health services regardless of a family's financial circumstances.
 As such, 88% of the families we serve are considered low income, and 99% of families require CGC subsidies to cover the cost of care.